-Mr. Cohen received his J.D., magna cum laude, Order of the Coif, Order of the Barristers, from SMU Dedman School of Law, where he served as Comments Editor for the SMU Law Review Association and won numerous moot court titles, including national Best Advocate at the 25th Annual Duberstein Bankruptcy Moot Court Competition.
-Prior to joining Weil, Mr. Cohen served as a judicial law clerk for The Honorable Ronald B. King, Chief Judge for the U.S. Bankruptcy Court for the Western District of Texas.
-Outside of the office, Mr. Cohen coaches SMU’s national champion Duberstein Bankruptcy Moot Court team.
+Alexander received his J.D., magna cum laude, Order of the Coif, Order of the Barristers, from SMU Dedman School of Law, where he served as Comments Editor for the SMU Law Review Association and won numerous moot court titles, including national Best Advocate at the 25th Annual Duberstein Bankruptcy Moot Court Competition.
+Prior to joining Weil, Alexander served as a judicial law clerk for The Honorable Ronald B. King, Chief Judge for the U.S. Bankruptcy Court for the Western District of Texas.
+Outside of the office, Alexander coaches SMU’s national champion Duberstein Bankruptcy Moot Court team.

-- CBL & Associates Properties, Inc., one of the largest mall owners in the United States, in connection with their restructuring of more than $4 billion of obligations.
+- CBL & Associates Properties, Inc., one of the largest mall owners in the United States, in connection with the restructuring of more than $4 billion of obligations.

-- RentPath Holdings, Inc. and its debtor-affiliates, one of the nation’s largest apartment rental and digital marketing solutions companies, in connection with their prearranged chapter 11 cases and sale to CoStar, Inc.
+- RentPath Holdings, Inc. and its debtor-affiliates, one of the nation’s largest apartment rental and digital marketing solutions companies with approximately $700 million in debt, in connection with their prearranged chapter 11 cases and sale to Redfin Corporation for $608 million.

 - Insys Therapeutics, Inc. and its six subsidiaries, a specialty pharmaceutical company, in their chapter 11 cases in the face of hundreds of lawsuits related to the opioid crisis (Insys was the first opioid manufacturer to file for chapter 11).